koghalai123/OghalaiLabRibbonAnalysis/GUI1README.txt

 Instructions for analyzing a dataset:
-1. add all the necessary files to a folder in Matlab
+1. add all the necessary files to a folder in Matlab.
+Most of it can be downloaded from the master github branch(https://github.com/koghalai123/OghalaiLabRibbonAnalysis.git), but you will also need bfmatlab and sphereFit, both of which will popup when you type in their name + matlab in the search bar on the internet.
 2. add bfmatlab amd sphereFit to the path.
 This needs to be done everytime Matlab is restarted.
 Just right click it and you will see an option to do this
 3. Launch GUI1.mlapp
 4. Run the program